rainbowrun/RunCommand/README.md

-RunCommand is a vim plugin which helps you to edit and run shell command within a vim buffer.
+RunCommand is a vim plugin which helps you to edit and run shell commands within a vim buffer.

 ===== Install

-Your vim should be compiled with Python support.
+Your vim should be compiled with Python 2 support.

+1) Download the "RunCommand.py" file to your "~/.vim" directory.
+2) Add the "pyfile ~/.vim/RunCommand.py" to your "~/.vimrc" file.
+3) Run "mkdir ~/tmp" to create a temporary directory for command files.

 ===== Usage